 Note: By default, the installation process creates a self-signed certificate with the DNS name or the IP address that you entered.
 For more information, see Change the IIS Certificate.

-13. In the Ceti box, type the IP address or configured FQDN for the machine hosting the service in charge of the initial collection of AD objects (crawling) and of subscribing to replication flows.
+13. In the Ceti box, type the IP address or configured FQDN for the Directory Listener machine.

-After the installation completes, the Completing the Tenable.ad Setup Wizard window appears.
+After the installation completes, the Completing the Tenable Identity Exposure Setup Wizard window appears.